LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

     - Disable infinite scrolling: if this option is enabled, instead of automatically fetching new contents while scrolling (in home, community detail, post detail, user detail) an explicit " Load more" button is shown, in order to prevent the "doom scrolling" effect;
-    - Mark posts as read when scrolling: instead of marking posts read with an explicit interaction, posts are marked as read on the fly as they become visible while scrolling;
     - Zombie mode interval duration: amount of time between automatic scroll in "lazy mode";
     - Zombie mode scroll amount: translation amount for the automatic scroll in "lazy mode";
     - Hide navigation bar while scrolling: makes the bottom navigation bar invisible while scrolling